Film Set Decorator

 Did the switch to HD change the way you decorate sets?
 I remember when HD first broke through, some sets (esp on TV) looked ridiculous b/c the HD made them look so obviously fake.

-Asked by visionquest almost 12 years ago
+Asked by visionquest over 12 years ago

 HD has changed the way that we decorate - just in the sense that we have to be even more attentive to detail - that spec of dust on the table can and will be seen if we dont make sure the on set dresser is not ontop of it.